amplitude/amplitude-docs/content/collections/experiment-results/en/experiment-results-use-formula-metrics.md

 This function will only work if you are grouping by a numerical property on the event.
 If grouping by multiple properties, the formula will perform the calculation with the first group-by clause.

 Returns the average of the property values you are grouping by.
 This function is equivalent to `PROPSUM(event)/TOTALS(event)`.
 [Learn more about how Amplitude calculates PROPAVG and PROPSUM in this article](/docs/experiment/under-the-hood/experiment-analysis-chart-calculation)

+### PROPMAX

+**Syntax**: PROPMAX(event)

+* **Event:** returns the maximum value of the property you are grouping the specified event by.
+The property must be numeric.
+If grouping by multiple properties, the calculation will be performed using the first group-by clause.

+### PROPMIN

+**Syntax**: PROPMIN(event)

+* **Event:** returns the minimum value of the property you are grouping the specified event by.
+The property must be numeric.
+If grouping by multiple properties, the calculation will be performed using the first group-by clause.

 **CONVERSIONRATE (closed beta):**